mennockramer/SubclassCommands/README.md

 Features:
 - Config file: with entries for each element OR each subclass (e.g. Revenant/Behemoth/Shadebinder would have separate entries), where user-specifed commands go.
 - Config file: how often the program checks the user's subclass in the API (default 10s)
+- Config file: - Checking for Arc.bat or Arc.sh (and other elements, or per subclass, as above) in relative root, as an alternative to config-specified commands

 Planned features: